Anjok07/ultimatevocalremovergui/README.md

 ### Common Issues

 - If FFmpeg is not installed, the application will throw an error if the user attempts to convert a non-WAV file.
-- Memory allocation errors can usually be resolved by lowering the "Chunk Size".
+- Memory allocation errors can usually be resolved by lowering the "Segment" or "Window" sizes.

 ### Issue Reporting